andrew/ultimate-awesome/README.md

 - [game-dev-news](https://github.com/gravitygamesinc/game-dev-news) - Curated list of gaming forums and news sources to keep you updated on industry trends, discussions, and developments. .
 - [personal-awesome-list](https://github.com/GTagent/personal-awesome-list) - Awesome list i reference.
 - [awesome-design-patterns](https://github.com/Guruscode/awesome-design-patterns) - Forked for design patterns.
+- [Awesome-MCP-Servers-directory](https://github.com/habitoai/Awesome-MCP-Servers-directory) - A comprehensive collection of Model Context Protocol (MCP) servers categorized by functionality.
+This repository helps developers and AI enthusiasts discover and utilize the wide array of available MCP servers for various applications.
 - [awesome-la-papers](https://github.com/hallerpatrick/awesome-la-papers) - A curated list of resources related to linear attention mechanisms.
 - [awesome-kurdish](https://github.com/happyhackingspace/awesome-kurdish) - A curated list of resources about the Kurdish language, culture, science, and technology.
 - [awesome-gnome](https://github.com/hectormartin42/awesome-gnome) - A curated list of delightful GNOME extensions and applications.